Dear Members,

 affecting their status as an Independent Director during the year.
 In the opinion of the

-Board, the Independent Directors fulfil the conditions specified in these regulations and
+Board, the independent directors fulfil the conditions specified in these regulations and

-are Independent of the management.
+are independent of the management.
 In the opinion of the Board, the Independent Directors

 possess the requisite integrity, experience, expertise, and proficiency required under all